 Lifeguards patrol from Easter until early September (10am - 6pm) and a dog ban operates between the beach access point and Castle Beach, 1st May to 30th September.

-The southern end of South Beach is known as Penally Beach and is a 5 minute level walk along a tarmac footpath from Penally railway station, which has a small (free) car park and toilets.
+The southern end of South Beach is known as Penally Beach (pronounced Pen-al-ee) and is a 5 minute level walk along a tarmac footpath from Penally railway station, which has a small (free) car park and toilets.
 A strong rip current occurs near Giltar Point, and swimmers should avoid this area.
 Dogs are allowed at all times on Penally Beach.

 Surf conditions can be good here on a big swell and when other beaches are blown out.
 It's a good beginners beach and also popular with windsurfers.